-Login.gov makes no guarantees on IP’s or IP ranges.
-Please use the DNS when querying login.gov for the latest IPs.
+Login.gov makes no guarantees on IP addresses or ranges.
+Please use the DNS when querying Login.gov for the latest IPs.

 Check the error that was returned.
 Generally we return the specific errors in the HTML, JSON, or in the redirect url.

 Feel free to contact the engineers at Login.gov.
 They can help diagnose your problem further.